-Introduction to the comparative method in the study of educational systems in different societies, focusing on Japan, China, India, and the U.S. Provides students with conceptual and methodological tools from the field of education and related disciplines-such as sociology, political science, anthropology, and economics for studying societal school systems in depth and making international and cross-cultural comparisons.
-Prereq: EDUC 201, 202, or 203 or permission of the instructor; R. Matsuda
+Introduction to the comparative method in the study of educational systems in different societies, focusing on Japan, China, India, and the U.S. Provides students with conceptual and methodological tools from the field of education and related disciplines-such as sociology, political science, anthropology, and economics-for studying societal school systems in depth and making international and cross-cultural comparisons.
+Prereq: EDUC 201, 202, or 203 or permission of the instructor; R. Matsuda discuss such topics as family (uchi [in-group], soto [out-group]), gender (men's Japanese, women's Japanese, GLBT's Japanese), politeness (honorific, humble, neutral), gift-giving/receiving, and "loan words" from foreign languages, final-sentence particles, etc. by using various resources, such as films, documentaries, TV dramas, fashion magazines, anime, comic books, and on-line journals or blogs written by non-Japanese living or studying in Japan.
+Students who enroll in JAPN 370 complete additional requirements beyond JAPN 270.
+Prereq: JAPN 101 or permission of the instructor; R. Matsuda

-JAPN 370 Japanese Language and Culture See description for JAPN 270.
-R. Matsuda
+JAPN 370 Japanese Language and Culture